DhavalKapil/elasticsearch-lua/docs/selectors.rst

   nearly even load across each node in the cluster.

 * **StickyRoundRobinSelector**: This selector will always return('stick') the same connection each time, unless a request fails.
-In that case it will move on to the next connection in a round robin fashion.
+In that case, it will move on to the next connection in a round robin fashion.
 This case is ideal for persistent connections where a considerable time is spent in opening and closing connections.